mappy92/mappy92/README.md

 </div>

-Currently building powerful AI models with XGboost, Nueral Networks, and Large Language Models (LLMs) to provide value in business and sports.
+Currently building powerful AI models with XGboost, Neural Networks, and Large Language Models (LLMs) to provide value in business and sports.

 Click [here](https://mappy92.github.io/) to explore my professional work. <!-- Replace with your